DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

       - Classification identifies the value of data to an organization
       - 📝Asset classifications should match data classification, i.e. if a computer is processing top secret data, the computer should be classified as a top secret asset
       - Handling requirements and tools include visual indicators like a distinctive screen background and can help employees remember what level of classification they are dealing with and thus the handling requirements that they are expected to follow.
+      - In a single-level security environment, systems should be assigned the classification level of the highest classification of information they are ever expected to process.
+      - Information should be classified based upon its sensitivity.
+This may be due to the value of the information to the organization, the damage caused if lost or compromised, or other factors.
       - **Reclassifying Data**: When the value of data changes due to legal, compliance, or business reasons, reviewing classifications and reclassifying the data is an appropriate response.
 Once the review is complete, data can be reclassified and handled according to its classification level.
       - **Clearance**: relates to access of certain classfication of data or equipment, and who has access to that level or classification
       - A **Formal Access Approval Process** should be used to change user access; the process should involve approval from the data/asset owner, and the user should be informed about rules and limits